 Members are required to follow the applicable legislative or regulatory requirements for keeping client records.
-These requirements vary depending on the type of professional service performed, as described in the table below.
 These requirements include privacy obligations to take such steps as are reasonable in the circumstances to protect the information from misuse, interference and loss, from unauthorised access, modification or disclosure and to securely destroy or de-identify the records when no longer needed.